abrormukimov/newsweek-bts/README.md

-# Responsive design project
+# Bootstrap project

-> The nextweb homepage clone
+> The newsweek homepage clone

 ![screenshot](/images/screenshot.png)

-Clone of the homepage on thenextweb.com
+Clone of the homepage on newsweek.com

 ## Built With